Jellyfish: Stings

 Jellyfish are armed with nematocysts, a type of specialized stinging cell.
 Contact with a jellyfish tentacle can trigger millions of nematocysts to pierce the skin and inject venom, but only some species' venom causes an adverse reaction in humans.
 In a study published in Communications Biology, researchers found a jellyfish species called Cassiopea xamachana which when triggered will release tiny balls of cells that swim around the jellyfish stinging everything in their path.
 Researchers described these as "self-propelling microscopic grenades" and named them cassiosomes.

 The effects of stings range from mild discomfort to extreme pain and death.
 Most jellyfish stings are not deadly, but stings of some box jellyfish (Irukandji jellyfish), such as the sea wasp, can be deadly.
 Stings may cause anaphylaxis (a form of shock), which can be fatal.
 Jellyfish kill 20 to 40 people a year in the Philippines alone.
 In 2006 the Spanish Red Cross treated 19,000 stung swimmers along the Costa Brava.

 Vinegar (3–10% aqueous acetic acid) may help with box jellyfish stings but not the stings of the Portuguese man o' war.
-There is low certainty evidence from one study that treating a Hawaiian box jellyfish sting with vinegar may make the skin appear worse.
-Salt water may help if vinegar is unavailable.
-Immersing the sting in hot water may be the most effective way to reduce the pain from a Physalia sting.
-Covering it with an iced pack may help significantly relieve pain as well.
-Rubbing wounds, or applying alcohol, ammonia, fresh water, or urine is not advised, as they can encourage the release of more venom.
 Clearing the area of jelly and tentacles reduces nematocyst firing.
 Scraping the affected skin, such as with the edge of a credit card, may remove remaining nematocysts.
 Once the skin has been cleaned of nematocysts, hydrocortisone cream applied locally reduces pain and inflammation.
 Antihistamines may help to control itching.
 Immunobased antivenins are used for serious box jellyfish stings.

+In Elba Island and Corsica dittrichia viscosa is now used by residents and tourists to heal stings from jellyfish, bees and wasps by pressing fresh leaves on the skin with quick results.